ibearye/multipart-uploader/README.md

 1. `file: File` - the uploaded file;
 2. `md5: string` - the md5 of file;
 3. `chunks: number` - the count of file chunks;
-4. `chunk?: Blob` - the chunk of curent upload task, this options will be provied while the `checkEachChunk` option is `true`;
+4. `chunk?: Blob` - the chunk of curent upload task, this options will be provided while the `checkEachChunk` option is `true`;
-5. `chunkNumber?: number` - the number of current chunk in `chunkList`. it also will be provied while the `checkEachChunk` option is `true`.
+5. `chunkNumber?: number` - the number of current chunk in `chunkList`. it also will be provided while the `checkEachChunk` option is `true`.

 And funcion should return an Object contains these optional properties: